wu-victor/typeform-delete-responses/README.md

 In `delete-responses.yml`, replace the string value indicated by `TYPEFORM_FORM_ID` with the form id that you care about.

 ## Customize your workflow schedule
 In `delete-responses.yml`, replace the cron schedule value to whenever you want your workflow to run. [crontab guru](https://crontab.guru/) is a helpful tool.
 The GitHub Actions [schedule](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) is not very reliable.
-So consider scheduling your job in frequently and at at weird hours and minutes to avoid high traffic load.
+So consider scheduling your job infrequently and at at weird hours and minutes to avoid high traffic load.

 ## Run the workflow manually
 [Trigger the workflow manually](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) by clicking `Run workflow`.
 You can do this immediately after making any changes to your repo to see the results.